Sameerrahmani/Sameerrahmani/README.md

 - An avid learner 🧠
 - A Unity/Godot Game Developer (C#) 🎮
 - Learning Machine Learning, Data Science, App and Web Development with Python
+- Currently managing a website for an online store 🏪

 You can find my game development projects on my [itch.io profile.](https://sameerr.itch.io/)